 Born in Hungary in 1926, Paul Soros studied mechanical engineering in Budapest.
 As an 18-year-old in Hungary in 1944, Paul assumed a false identity and survived the Holocaust era.
 When the Soviets invaded Budapest, he was arrested, became a Russian prisoner of war, and escaped while in transit to Russia.

 In 1948, as a member of the Hungarian ski team at the Olympic games in Switzerland, he defected.
-He initially to Austria and subsequently to the United States.
+He initially went to Austria and subsequently to the United States.
 His experiences under both Nazi and Communist regimes awakened in him a powerful and enduring commitment to the American constitution and Bill of Rights.
 He believed that active and informed citizenship is essential to the protection of our democracy.
 And he was convinced that immigrants and others who have recently achieved citizenship have a special responsibility to support and defend our constitutional system.

 Paul served on the board of Trustees of NYU-Poly from 1977-2008.
 In 2012, he created the Soros Prize for Creative Engineering, which is distributed to three innovative mechanical or civil engineering students for an idea or invention.